AISemanticsStudy/lmpm/README.md

 LMPM is a faithful implementation of the actor model **minus human-written state machines**.
 It operates at latent message passing between latten objects as senders and receivers instead of human-hard-coded state machine.

+## Latent Message Passing Vibe
+You might never heard of "latent message passing" before.
+But once you have seen its elegance, you can't unseen it.

 ## Comparisons to other AI systems

 The only fundamental difference between LMPM and precedent ML frameworks, runtimes